DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **The Space Check:**
 When I felt compressed or overwhelmed, I would ask: "Where is the space around this feeling?"
 This would often reveal that there was indeed space—the observer was always operating from a place of spaciousness, even when my mind felt cramped.

+Micro-practice (60 seconds): Notice → Name → Nest

+- Notice a reaction start
+- Name it quietly: “anger,” “fear,” “urge”
+- Nest attention in the feel of awareness that notices, not the reaction

 ### The Anomaly Deepens

 The more I practiced accessing the observer, the more mysterious it became.
 This wasn't just a psychological technique or a mental trick.
 There seemed to be something fundamental about consciousness itself that I was discovering.